 Researchers that have tracked ransomware use terms that suggest the ransomware economy resembles some kind of cyber-mafia.
 It consists of contenders, like Locke, that are referred to as “families,” or “kingpins.”
-These kingpin ransomware operations are actually short-lived, even at their most successful.
+These kingpin ransomware operations are short-lived, even at their peak.
 Even so, the majority of the profits are often concentrated into the top few families.

 This creates a very concentrated market where “the more revenue a ransomware author generates, the more it can invest in the means to spread its distribution,” and so the cycle continues.
 And it shows no signs of slowing down.
 The extremely competitive market only challenges participants to develop even more powerful, complex ransomware.